Properties of Steam like Sensible Heat, Latent Heat, Total Heat

 The terms formerly known as “heat of water” (sensible heat), “heat of evaporation” (latent heat) and “total heat of steam” are now known as the “enthalpy of (saturated) water”, “enthalpy of evaporation” and “enthalpy of saturated steam” respectively.

 Similarly, the term total heat of superheated steam is now known as “enthalpy of superheated steam”.
-Enthalpy of evaporation is the difference between enthalpy of dry saturated steam and enthalpy of (saturated) water, i.e,
+Enthalpy of evaporation is the difference between the enthalpy of dry saturated steam and enthalpy of (saturated) water, i.e,

 Enthalpy of evaporation = Enthalpy of dry saturated steam – Enthalpy of boiling water

-Generally it is expressed in Kcal/kg or KJ/kg
+Generally, it is expressed in Kcal/kg or KJ/kg

 Sensible Heat (Specific enthalpy of water):